Prince Rupert of the Rhine: Later stages, 1644–1646

 During the second half of the war, political opposition within the Royalist senior leadership against Prince Rupert continued to grow.
 His personality during the war had made him both friends and enemies.
 He enjoyed a "frank and generous disposition", showed a "quickness of... intellect", was prepared to face grave dangers, and could be thorough and patient when necessary.
 However, Prince Rupert lacked the social gifts of a courtier, and his humour could turn into a "sardonic wit and a contemptuous manner": with a hasty temper, he was too quick to say whom he respected and whom he disliked.
 The result was that, while he could inspire great loyalty in some, especially with his men, he also made many enemies at the Royal court.
 When Prince Rupert took Bristol, he also slighted the Marquess of Hertford, the lethargic but politically significant Royalist leader of the South-West.
 Most critically, he fell out with George Digby, a favourite of both the King and the Queen.
 Digby was a classic courtier and Rupert fell to arguing with him repeatedly in meetings.
 The result was that towards the end of the war Prince Rupert's position at court was increasingly undermined by his enemies.

 Rupert continued to impress militarily.
-By 1644, now the Duke of Cumberland and Earl of Holderness, he led the relief of Newark and York and its castle.
+By 1644, now the Duke of Cumberland and Earl of Holderness, he led the relief of Newark, as well as York and its castle.
 Having marched north, taking Bolton and Liverpool along the way in two bloody assaults, Rupert then intervened in Yorkshire in two highly effective manoeuvres, in the first outwitting the enemy forces at Newark with speed; in the second, striking across country and approaching York from the north.
 Rupert then commanded much of the royalist army at its defeat at Marston Moor, with much of the blame falling on the poor working relationship between Rupert and the Marquess of Newcastle, and orders from the King that wrongly conveyed a desperate need for a speedy success in the north.